ramongh331/ramongh331/README.md

 <br>
   <h2>Jobify</h2>
 <img src="https://i.imgur.com/d99L8ke.gif" alt="Jobify Preview"/><br/>
-<p>Do you find chaotic when you have to navigate through several job sites just to view your saved job applications?
+<p>Do you find it chaotic when you have to navigate through several job sites just to view your saved job applications?
 May I introduce you to Jobify!
 Jobify allows users to type in specific job application information and save it in one central location.
-Let Jobify help you easily move forward in your career. </p>
+Let Jobify help you easily move forward in your career.</p>
 </details>

 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=ramongh331&show_icons=true&hide_border=true&&count_private=true&include_all_commits=true" />